Hariprasad Chaurasia: Personal life

-Chaurasia has married twice, first to Kamala Devi and then Anuradha Roy.
+Chaurasia has married twice, first to Kamala Devi, whom he married around 1957.
+His second marriage after a few years, was with Anuradha Roy, a classical vocalist who he met while working a AIR Cuttack.
 He has three sons.
 With first wife Kamala Devi he has two sons, Vinay and Ajay.
 With Anuradha, Chaurasia has a son named Rajeev.
 Chaurasia has five granddaughters and a grandson.
-His nephew Rakesh Chaurasia is also a flautist and carrying forward the family legacy.
+Kamala Devi died in her early forties after a period of illness.